Multi-Object Grasping in the Plane: Picking System

 \subsection{Picking Algorithm}

 We present a picking algorithm in Alg.~\ref{alg:picking-algorithm}.
 Given a current state $\vec{x}$ containing $N_{o}$ objects (line 2), the algorithm finds a multi-object grasp for the largest group of objects that can be grasped together, using the GraspPlanner(.) subroutine (line 6) and executes the grasp, until no objects are left on the table or a time limit is reached (line 10).
 The CreateObjGroups(.) subroutine (line 3) loops through center points of objects and creates groups of all objects whose centers are within half a gripper width radius.
 Thereafter it eliminates all object groups that have a superset in the object groups list, apart from the single objects.
 The RankObjGroups(.) subroutine (line 4) ranks the list of object groups by their size, such that the grasp planner attempts to find a grasp for the largest object groups first.
 We provide details of the GraspPlanner(.) subroutine in the subsequent section.
 A grasp execution can result in failure where desired objects escape the grippers and other objects can be displaced from their original poses.
-The online nature of Alg.~\ref{alg:picking-algorithm}, allows it to continue finding new grasps until fully clearing the table or running out of time.
+The online nature of Alg.~\ref{alg:picking-algorithm}, permits finding new grasps until the table is cleared or a time limit is reached.